Integrating Your Hound

 It’s tempting to introduce your newly adopted dog to all your family and friends in a wild debut party.

 However, most rescued dogs need time to adjust to foreign surroundings, family, and routine.
-Too much commotion may cause an upsurge in anxiety or fear which can lead to hiding, cowering, or nipping.
+Too much commotion may cause an upsurge in anxiety or fear which can lead to hiding, cowering, bathroom accidents, nipping, and more.

 Here are some tips to integrate your new family member: